mFarah95/files/README.md

 ### Pacman game in Python - Minimax and Alpha-Beta Pruning :space_invader:

 ### Index and query book paragraphs using gensim in Python :notebook_with_decorative_cover:

+### Solve Sudoku boards using a CSP solver in Python :board: